Trump meets with Saudi leader amid fears of a new Middle East arms race

 Breaking News Emails

-While both U.S. and Saudi officials are touting the visit as one aimed at bolstering investment and business opportunities between the two allies, Salman, known by his initials MBS, is also pushing for tougher measures against the Iranian regime.
+While both U.S. and Saudi officials are touting the visit as being aimed at bolstering investment and business opportunities between the two allies, Prince Mohammed, known by his initials MBS, is also pushing for tougher measures against the Iranian regime.

-In a CBS interview ahead of his trip, MBS said that if regional rival Iran is left to its own devices and allowed to build a bomb, Saudi Arabia will have no choice but to do the same.
-His comments come just one month ahead of the next deadline by the Trump administration to re-certify the Iran nuclear deal to Congress.
+In a CBS interview ahead of his trip, the crown prince said that if regional rival Iran is left to its own devices and allowed to build a bomb, Saudi Arabia will have no choice but to do the same.
+His comments came just one month ahead of the next deadline by the Trump administration to re-certify the Iran nuclear deal to Congress.

 Energy Secretary Rick Perry traveled last month to London to discuss a deal that would allow the U.S. to sell nuclear reactors to Saudi Arabia.
 The discussions addressed so-called 123 agreements under the Atomic Energy Act, which contain a set of nonproliferation conditions on how the partner country maintains U.S.-obligated items.